Content is loading...

 From the age of 16 young people are considered old enough to give consent to engage in sexual activity with other people over the age of 16, if they want to.
 There are still some laws in place to protect young people where there might be an imbalance of power in the relationship and you can find out more about this and what makes a healthy relationship in the links below.

 It is important to understand that consent is variable and can be withdrawn at any stage or time.
-People under the influence of drugs or alcohol are not considered able to consent to sexual activity, watch this video for an explanation:
+People under the influence of drugs or alcohol are not considered able to consent to sexual activity, watch this video for an explanation.

 Sometimes we can feel and think differently to the sex we were given at birth, you can find more information at the links below.